 San Diego Family Magazine continues its award-winning streak, bringing home four awards from the three-day Parenting Publications of America (PPA) Editorial and Design Competition and convention in Charlotte, NC.

-Sharon Bay, publisher and editor in chief, Kirsten Flournoy, editor and Michele Hancock, marketing coordinator, attended the annual event recognizing excellence in journalism and online media.
+Sharon Bay, publisher and editor in chief, Kirsten Flournoy, editor and Michele Hancock, Diector of Marketing and Communications, attended the annual event recognizing excellence in journalism and online media.

 PPA Executive Director C. James Dowden says, “The purpose of the PPA awards competition is to encourage a high level of journalistic performance and service to communities by recognizing editorial excellence and outstanding visual presentation in parenting publications.”